 First of all, don’t worry if your child is a little more hesitant in social situations.
 Expecting every child to jump in and be the leader of the group isn’t realistic.
 But there are dos and don’ts that will help your kid ease into the social scene.

 Don’t push too hard.
 When kids are already struggling, forcing them to do something against their will rarely improves the situation.
 Instead, try picking three potential activities and have your child choose one.

 Don’t feel like you have to keep your child at home.
 You want to give shy kids opportunities to meet potential friends.
 But you want to help them so they aren’t too uncomfortable.

 Do plan playdates at your house first.
 If you’re in a position to host a playdate, this can help.
 Your child will likely be most at ease at home.

-Do encourage your child to join clubs or other activities that interest her.
+Do encourage your child to join clubs or other activities.
 They’re a good way to make friends because they offer built-in structure that can reduce anxiety.

 Do plan family activities.
 This can bring your child in contact with other kids the same age.

 Do rehearse ahead of time for situations that make your child nervous.
 This might be going to a birthday party or meeting a new group of people.

 Some kids have a harder time fitting in with their peers.
 Certain learning and thinking differences can make this even harder.
 For example, kids who struggle with focus may be easily distracted and slow to pick up on social cues.

 Here are more ideas to help your child build social skills.

 Try some coaching at home.
 Focus on taking turns and sharing during family playtime and explain that friends expect the same behavior.

 Practice strategies for keeping the peace.
 Role-playing can be very helpful here.
 Take turns with your child playing host and guest.
 Try to anticipate what kinds of arguments might come up and play them out with your child.